White Glove Delivery USA: What It Is, Cost & Insurance (2026)

 White glove delivery is the premium end of last-mile logistics.
 Instead of a curbside drop, trained two-person teams bring items inside, place them in the room of choice, assemble or install them, test basic functions, and remove all packaging.
-It’s designed for bulky, fragile, or high-value products—furniture, fitness equipment, major appliances, medical devices, artwork—where a standard handoff isn’t enough.
+It is designed for bulky, fragile, or high-value products such as furniture, fitness equipment, major appliances, medical devices, and artwork, where a standard handoff is not enough.

 A well-scoped US white glove delivery typically covers: